There are amazing benefits of grandparents in the lives of their grandchildren. From creating a sense of family and history to so much more.

 For me, age has never been an issue.
 I’ve found it easy to be around people of all ages, and have made many friends throughout the years decades older or years younger.
 I credit this to being close with my grandparents.
 It’s a blessing for your children to be able to converse intelligently with older people.
 I believe it will also put your child at an advantage when they are older because they’ll find it easier to talk with prospective employers, professors, co-workers, and mentors.

-Here’s how you can make the best of the grandparent-grandchild relationship even if you aren’t nearby.
+How to make the best of the grandparent-grandchild relationship from afar

 - Talk regularly through Skype.
 My husband’s parents are in Australia which makes it difficult to find a good time to talk, and we really need to do better about this.
 Even so, the kids ask about “granny and grandpa” very often!